Your guide to the Staffy cross Jack Russell

 As with most terrier breeds, a Staffy cross Jack Russell should be socialised as early as possible - it’ll make your life much easier!
 Get them used to being around children and other dogs as early and often as you can.

-Although you should be firm with your training, never punish or scold your dog.
+Our top training tip: although you should be firm with your training, never punish or scold your dog.
 By using plenty of positive reinforcement and rewards and being consistent with your training, you’re sure to see results eventually.

 If you do decide to adopt a Staffy cross Jack Russell from your local shelter, we're wishing you all the luck in the world.
 As we said, we truly believe every dog deserves a chance - hopefully, you'll be their happy, new forever home.